gamemanual0/gm0/source/docs/hardware-basics/tips-and-tricks.rst

   - Use a hacksaw or a Dremel to cut a slot in the screw head, turning it into a slotted screw that can be removed using regular flat screwdriver.
   - Use a `screw extractor <https://www.amazon.com/dp/B07GZ17QD9/>`_
   - If nothing works, drill it out.
+  - If that doesn't work, remember that a screw is not a screw if it is liquid metal.
+    This is obviously not a very good idea. :)

   Needless to say, once you removed the damaged screw, discard it immediately - do not put it back in the box with other screws.